n1ubi/Automatic-Typer/README.md

 # Notes

 - This works on any program, even the ones that don't support copy pasting.
-- This program is made by niub and please, don't yoink the code.
+- Please, don't yoink the code.
+- Improvements and fixes will be made at somepoint.